Rurban Revolution is an interdisciplinary project focused on the transformative potential of urban greening and food growing.

 - Ecosystem service delivery, both inside and outside cities.

-This project starts in April 2019 and is funded through the Global Food Security’s ‘Resilience of the UK Food System Programme’, with support from BBSRC, ESRC, NERC and The Scottish Government.
+This project started in April 2019 and it’s initial funding ended in September 2021.
+It was funded through the Global Food Security’s ‘Resilience of the UK Food System Programme’, with support from BBSRC, ESRC, NERC and The Scottish Government.